getaclue/getaclue.github.io/_posts/2018-03-24-improving-ios-performance-with-xcode-and-instruments-for-dummies.markdown

 Oh, and... and... and you can SAVE this sampling and come back to it later:
 ![Saving Time Profiler in Xcode](https://d.pr/i/QP4X3Z+)

-Here is an actual example of me diving deep into the tree.
+Here is an actual example of me diving deep into the tree 🌲.
 When you find something juicy, like this:
 ![Example of Time Profiler in Xcode](https://d.pr/i/G4H042+)

-You can... double click on the method, and it will show you EXACTLY which lines of code are troubling:
+You can... double click on the method, and it will show you EXACTLY which lines 👀 of code that may be troubling:
 ![Double clicking on a method in Time Profiler in Xcode](https://d.pr/i/IOa6qa+)

 ## Conclusion
 There you have it friends.
 I'd like you to take away three things from this:

-- Xcode is pretty awesome
+- Xcode is pretty awesome 🔥
-- Be a 🕵️‍ and give Instruments a try
+- Be a digital detective 🕵️‍ and give Instruments a try
-- Be careful of premature optimization
+- Be careful ❌ of premature optimization

 If you liked this, please let me know.
 I like hearing feedback so I can improve.
 You can find me on [twitters](https://twitter.com/getaclue_1).

 Until next time,

 Alex

 PS: I hope I did not offend you with the *for dummies tagline.
 I love technical documents but I feel like they need a bit of flavour sometimes.
 I simply want this technical mumbo-jumbo to feel relatable and friendly.